 - The recent establishment of the position of Associate Dean for Inclusive Excellence in the College brings us in line with our peer institutions, who have a similar position in each case.

-- The College is more directly involved than our peers in terms of screening the applicant pool prior to approving interviews, and supporting expanding the number of interviews to assist with increasing the number of diversity candidates.
+- The College is more directly involved than our peers in terms of screening the applicant pool prior to approving interviews, and supporting expanding the number of interviews to assist with increasing the diversity of the candidate pool.

 - The College will be asking each department to establish (or continue) a climate committee.
-The college committee will develop one action item each semester to further our diversity, inclusion, climate, and equity goals.
+The college committee will develop one action item each semester to further our inclusion, climate and equity goals.

 - The College will be conducting an inventory of curricula offerings that include civil and cultural discourse.